 - Each participant's proof of age must be validated by the event organizer prior to the competition.
 Each participant will be required to submit a government issued ID (a current driver's license, birth certificate copy, and/or passport) indicating date of birth.
 For continental/world competitions, a copy of a birth certificate and/or passport are required. - 2.
-A maximum of two (2) crewmembers may compete in an older division crew but no crewmember may compete in a younger division crew. - 3.
-A crewmember whose age falls between two age divisions in the competition year (ending December 31) may compete in either division within that year.
+A maximum of two (2) younger crew members may compete in an older division crew but no older crew member may compete in a younger division crew. - A crew member whose age falls between two age divisions in the competition year (ending December 31) may compete in either division within that year.
 See example below.
 Example: A 12-year-old turning 13 within the competition year (by 12/31) may compete in the junior and/or the varsity division.
 Likewise, a 17-year-old turning 18 within the competition year (by 12/31) may compete in the varsity and/or the adult division.

-MINICREW OF 3 CREWMEMBERS
+MINICREW OF 3 CREW MEMBERS:

-A MiniCrew consists of a total of three (3) crewmembers.
-The crewmembers of the MiniCrew may be made up of any combination of males and females and ALL AGES.
+A MiniCrew consists of a total of three (3) crew members.
+The crew members of the MiniCrew may be made up of any combination of males and females and ALL AGES.

-MEGACREW OF 10-40 CREWMEMBERS:
+MEGACREW OF 10-40 CREW MEMBERS:

-A MegaCrew consists of a minimum ten (10) to a maximum of forty (40) crewmembers.
-The crewmembers of the MegaCrew may be made up of any combination of males and females and ALL AGES.
+A MegaCrew consists of a minimum ten (10) to a maximum of forty (40) crew members.
+The crew members of the MegaCrew may be made up of any combination of males and females and ALL AGES.